mirkoschubert/positron/README.md

 Since I'm restricted to macOS, feel free to contribute by forking and/ or sending pull requests with ports for other applications.

-The color scheme is based on the [IBM Design Language Color Library](https://github.com/IBM-Design/colors) and correspond to their [Color Guidelines](https://www.ibm.com/design/language/experience/visual/color/).
+The color scheme is based on the [IBM Design Language Color Library](https://github.com/IBM-Design/colors) and corresponds to their [Color Guidelines](https://www.ibm.com/design/language/experience/visual/color/).
 Please have a look at the color scheme below, if you want use it for your own port.

 Have fun with a (hopefully) unified experience in your favorite applications!